hack-technicolor/hack-technicolor/docs/Recovery.md

 # Read Before Attempting

 !!! caution "DISCLAIMER"
-    In some cases there is no way of knowing your exact situation and taking the wrong actions could make things worse and potentially brick your gateway.
+    In some cases there is no way of knowing your exact situation and taking the wrong actions could make things worse, potentially leading to a bricked gateway.
 Anyone following this guide accepts full responsibility for the outcome(s).

 This Guide is based on a few different states.

-## Wipe custom data partition
+## Wipe Custom Data Partition

-Technicolor gateway platforms are usually built on a `firmware + data` design, which consists of (a few) read-only filesystems (squashfs) stored in *flash banks* plus a writable filesystem (jffs2) for user dafa storage.
+Technicolor gateway platforms are usually built on a `firmware + data` design, which consists of read-only filesystems (squashfs) stored in *flash banks* plus a writable filesystem (jffs2) for user dafa storage.

-In modern Homeware firmwares, based on a fork of OpenWrt (Chaos Calmer 15.05), the user data partition consists of an overlay.
-It's contents get applied on reboot on top of the original root filesystem, which is stored as read-only firmware in the booted bank.
+In modern Homeware firmwares, based on a fork of OpenWrt (Chaos Calmer 15.05), the user data partition is an overlay, it's contents get applied on top of the root filesystem, which is stored as read-only firmware in the booted bank.
 For dual-bank gateways, the user data partition contains a differing overlay for each firmware bank.

-The space available into the user data partition is shared across both bank's overlays.
+The space available into the user data partition is shared across both bank's overlay's.

-If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data parition only**, which will wipe all custom config.
+If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data partition only**, which will wipe all custom config.

 !!! note "This reset method is not available if..."
-	- You have lost any kind of access to root shell by either SSH, or telnet, or serial console, and you have no more ways of executing a custom command as root
+	- You have lost any kind of access to root shell by either SSH, Telnet, or Serial console, and you cannot execute a custom command as root.
-    - The gateway bootloops or fails to boot properly
+    - The gateway bootloops or fails to boot properly.

-1. Log in to root shell (whatever you have available between SSH, telnet, serial console ...)
+1. Log in to root shell (whatever you have available to you; SSH, telnet, serial console ...)
-2. Check `cat /proc/mtd` outputs and look for your user data partition name, it could be either `userfs` on older devices, or `rootfs_data` on newer ones
+2. Run `cat /proc/mtd` and look for your user data partition name, it could be either `userfs` on older devices, or `rootfs_data` on newer ones
-3. Run `mtd erase rootfs_data` or `mtd erase userfs` accordingly
+3. Run `mtd -r erase rootfs_data` or `mtd -r erase userfs` accordingly.
-4. Reboot the gateway.

 ## Reset to Factory Defaults (RTFD)

 If at some point you can no longer connect to the gateway or you want to make a fresh install, it may be useful to perform a "reset to factory defaults (RTFD)".

 !!! note
     A RTFD deletes all changes you made to files and configurations on the booted bank.
-After the reset, a reconfiguration of your gateway will be needed and wireless clients will also have to be re-associated.
+After the reset, a reconfiguration and reroot of your gateway **will** be needed.

 This feature is implemented by an official tool from Technicolor you can invoke in different ways.
 Choose between:
 1. RTFD via the web interface